 06 of 07

 Tortoises are known to live a long time compared to many of their shelled cousins.
-These long lived pets require special care since many of them may outlive their owners.
+These long-lived pets require special care since many of them may outlive their owners.
 Dietary requirements, clean up of these large tortoises, and enclosures must all be considered before committing to getting a tortoise as a pet.
-Find out how to care for leopard tortoises, Hermann's tortoises, Russian tortoises, red-footed tortoises, sulcata tortoises, Greek tortoises, hingeback tortoises, star tortoises,... radiated tortoises, and more here.
+Examples of tortoises sometimes kept as pets include leopard tortoises, Hermann's tortoises, Russian tortoises, red-footed tortoises, sulcata tortoises, Greek tortoises, hingeback... tortoises, star tortoises, and radiated tortoises.

 07 of 07

-If you can't house your tortoise outside (check out the link above for an outdoor pen for box turtles to get an idea of what is involved) than you'll need an indoor enclosure.
+If you can't house your tortoise outside (and outdoor housing can be complex and difficult to maintain) then you'll need an indoor enclosure.
 Large tortoises will most likely need a custom built enclosure or an entire room dedicated to them.
 Some tortoise owners even have both an indoor and an outdoor enclosure for different seasons of the year.